jupyter-server/jupyter_server/docs/source/developers/extensions.rst

 A Jupyter Server extension is typically a module or package that extends to Server’s REST API/endpoints—i.e. adds extra request handlers to Server’s Tornado Web Application.

+For examples of jupyter server extensions, see the :ref:`homepage <examples of jupyter server extensions>`.

-You can check some simple examples on the `examples folder
+To get started writing your own extension, see the simple examples in the `examples folder
-<https://github.com/jupyter/jupyter_server/tree/main/examples/simple>`_ in the GitHub jupyter_server repository.
+<https://github.com/jupyter-server/jupyter_server/tree/main/examples/simple>`_ in the GitHub jupyter_server repository.

 Authoring a basic server extension
 ==================================